 “…A man shall leave his father and mother and the two shall become one flesh…” – Mark 10:7-8

 - Leave – A man shall leave his mother and father.
-This is about prioritizing our spouse over parents, children, siblings, and friends.
+In other words, each partner in the marriage is to prioritize their spouse over any other.
+This includes friends, parents, siblings, and even children.
 Our spouse should be our best friend.
-If you are married, and closer to any person other than your spouse, your priorities are out of whack.
+If you are married and find yourself closer to anyone other than your spouse, then your priorities are out of whack.

-- Cleave – Cleave to his wife.
-The word cleave means to join fast together, to glue, or cement.
-These definitions imply there will always be pressures to pull the marriage apart.
-(Things like busyness, work, demands from children, money, health problems, infidelity, and so on).
-In short, marriage is about lifetime commitment.
+- Cleave – Cleave to each other.
+The word “cleave” means to join fast together, to glue, or cement.
+These definitions imply there will always be pressures to pull the marriage apart: things like busyness, work, family demands, financial concerns, health problems, infidelity, etc. And yet, marriage is to be a lifetime commitment.
+It should be something that even these very real pressures cannot pull apart.

 - Weave – The two shall become one flesh.
 Sexual intimacy and fulfillment is a by-product of a healthy marriage relationship.
 It symbolizes how a husband and wife become one.

 Leave.
 Cleave.
 Weave.
-Three keys to a great marriage.
+Three crucial components for a lasting marriage.